 THE Nigerian Extractive Industries Transparency Initiative, NEITI, has recanted its earlier position that it uncovered $22.8 billion unremitted oil revenue by the Nigerian National Petroleum Corporation, NNPC.

-NEITI's Director of Communication, Dr. Orji Ogbonnaya Orji, said also that media reports from the presentation attributed to NEITI that the nation loses $8 billion annually through crude oil swap were not only wrong but misleading.
+NEITI's Director of Communication, Dr. Orji Ogbonnaya Orji, said also that media reports from the presentation attributed to NEITI that the nation $8 billion annually through crude oil swap were not only wrong but misleading.

 He said, “The media report from that presentation attributed to NEITI that the nation losses $8 billion annually through crude oil Swap.
 This is not only wrong but misleading.
-What NEITI presented and explained at that hearing was that there is no cost efficiency in the transactions with the offshore processing organisations.
+What NEITI presented and explained at that was that there is no cost efficiency in the transactions with the offshore processing organisations.

 Furthermore, Orji also noted that reports that the Agency uncovered $22.8 billion unremitted funds to the Federation Account, carried by several newspapers were equally inaccurate.

 According to him, “What NEITI presented and explained at the public hearing was that “the Federal Government, through the NNPC entered into alternative funding/financing arrangements with its JV partners in the form of third party financing from external financial markets, i.e. banks, and Modified Carry Arrangements (MCA) which are loans from existing JV partners, IOCs.